methodphoto/mincc/data/1989/1989-the-crocodiles.md

 year: "1988"
 serialNumber: "0096"
 game: "The Crocodiles"
-title: "The Crocodiles -v- The Min"
+title: "The Crocodiles v The Min"
 gameLocation: ""
 gameDate: ""
 result: ""